 The Wildly Popular Social Network that Even the US Government Can’t Shut Down

 As a growth strategy in marketing example, TikTok shows the strength that popularity can bring.
-One billion monthly active users make this the sixth-largest social platform—and growing.
+Over one billion monthly active users make this the sixth-largest social platform—and growing.
 In 2021, it was the #1 most-downloaded app, with 656 million downloads worldwide.
-In first quarter 2022, TikTok continued its most-downloaded streak, with 672 million downloads in 2022.
+TikTok continued its most-downloaded streak, with 672 million downloads in 2022.